-When buying lighting, you’ll often come across the term IP rating , such as IP44 .
+When buying lighting, you'll often encounter the term IP rating , such as IP44 .
 But what exactly does this mean?
-In this blog, we’ll explain what IP means, how it works, and why IP44 lighting is ideal for certain applications.
+In this blog post, we explain what IP means, how it works, and why IP44 lighting is ideal for certain applications.

 What is an IP rating?

 IP stands for Ingress Protection and is followed by two digits.
-This system was drawn up by the International Electrotechnical Commission (IEC) and indicates the extent to which an electrical device is protected against dust and water .
+This system, developed by the International Electrotechnical Commission (IEC) , indicates the degree of protection an electrical device is afforded against dust and water .

 The two numbers have a specific meaning: